ecbtnrt/Hyro/README.md

 Overall, the Hyro app is a lightweight development tool that I made to make testing my webpages faster and easier.
 It is not meant to be a complete supplement for Sublime Text and jsfiddle, but if you use it for these purposes that's alright.
 Also, If you would like to raise an issue/bug or make a pull request, you are more than welcome to and I will do my best to help solve the problem.

-Thank you, and happy hacking.
+Thank you and happy hacking.

 # Development
 Hyro is built with node-webkit and jquery.

+### Todo
+* Coderunner plug-ins built in.
+* Build tool.
+* Improve linux distributions

 # LICENSE